Icelab is an interactive design studio that operates

 Narinda is a developer and media artist with more years experience than she cares to count.
 She studied computer science in the mid 90s and has worked in organisations of all shapes and sizes.
 She also has an honours degree from the Victorian College of the Arts, and her photographs and interactive installations have been exhibited widely.

-Narinda was a web developer during the dot com boom and bust, and went on to become an Oracle database specialist.
-She has been honing her skills in web and mobile development since 2007 when she left her corporate job in search of a more agile and creative working environment.
-She comes to Icelab from Inventive Labs, where she was the go-to girl for custom Blueprint CMS developments, mobile web and iOS applications, and custom Rails applications.
+Narinda has been honing her skills in web and mobile development since 2007 when she left her corporate job in search of a more agile and creative working environment.

 Toby Allder